Published Jul 25, 2022

 Does Medicare Cover Tetanus Shots?

-Original Medicare does not cover tetanus shots.
+Original Medicare does not cover tetanus shots unless someone is directly exposed to the disease.
 As a reminder, Medicare Part A is Medicare’s hospital insurance and Medicare Part B is Medicare’s medical insurance.
-While Medicare Part B covers preventive services, these vaccines are not included under its coverage, even though it does prevent tetanus.
+While Medicare Part B covers preventive services, few vaccines are included under its coverage, even though the vaccine does prevent tetanus.

 That said, Medicare coverage for prescription drugs, known as Medicare Part D, covers all commercially available vaccines needed to prevent illness, including the tetanus shot and shingles vaccine.